miguelsiloli/Jupyterbook/miguelsilva/01_Vinted_Data_Engineering/02_pipeline_design.md

 #### Source Replayability

     *What did the data look like n periods(min/hour/day/months/years) ago?(n can be any reasonable arbitrary number)*, then it is replayable, else it is not.
-Replayability is critical for backfills [(Data Pipeline Patterns)](https://www.startdataengineering.com/post/design-patterns/#3-data-pipeline-patterns).
+Replayability is critical for backfills.

 This data is a replayable source, because if we can easily do a backfill by increasing the parameters on the request.
-However, this may not be replayable if we want to keep a stateful track of the system state.
+However, this may not be replayable if we want to keep a stateful track of the system state [(Data Pipeline Patterns)](https://www.startdataengineering.com/post/design-patterns/#3-data-pipeline-patterns).

 In the tracking pipeline, we are taking a snapshot at a specific time.
 If we miss one day, it's gone forever.